S2-group/challenge-llms-ethics/README.md

 ## What is this challenge about?

 The challenge is a 1.5-days initiative in which PhD candidates will explort the ethical dimensions of Large Language Models (LLMs).
 The participants to the challenge get an hands-on experience on real-world risks and dilemmas that arise from the usage of LLMs.
-The details of the challenge are provided in this [slide deck](https://docs.google.com/presentation/d/1f__61_6sa8cGd4no018wLMskooux8XR7UypTFNqkRXQ/edit?usp=sharing).
+The details of the challenge are provided in the slide deck below.

 [<img width=500px, src="./docs/cover.jpg"/>](href="https://docs.google.com/presentation/d/1f__61_6sa8cGd4no018wLMskooux8XR7UypTFNqkRXQ/edit?usp=sharing)